5839-Eastern-Tech-Robotics/5839B-High-Stakes-Notebook/entries/New Members/New Members Brandon and Madison.typ

 )
 = New Members

 Two new members were recruited for the ETHS robotics club.
 Brandon Copeland had been working with us on and off after states and offically joined the club alongside a new face Madison lastname.
 Praful had gotten Madison to join whom some of the people new and Brandon Copeland had been a longtime friend of many members of the team who we had talked into joining.
-Since Praful already knows madison she will likley be incorperated into our team while Brandon Copeland works with team D. This is best not only from a perspective of
+Since Praful already knows madison she will likley be incorperated into our team while Brandon Copeland works with team D. This is best not only from a perspective of familiarity, but also team D needs more mechanical knowlege which Brandon Copeland has and our team would better benefit from Madison's skills.

 #admonition(type: "note")[